Computer security: History

 Between September 1986 and June 1987, a group of German hackers performed the first documented case of cyber espionage.
 The group hacked into American defense contractors, universities, and military base networks and sold gathered information to the Soviet KGB.
 The group was led by Markus Hess, who was arrested on 29 June 1987.
 He was convicted of espionage (along with two co-conspirators) on 15 Feb 1990.

 In 1988, one of the first computer worms, called the Morris worm, was distributed via the Internet.
 It gained significant mainstream media attention.

 Netscape started developing the protocol SSL, shortly after the National Center for Supercomputing Applications (NCSA) launched Mosaic 1.0, the first web browser, in 1993.
 Netscape had SSL version 1.0 ready in 1994, but it was never released to the public due to many serious security vulnerabilities.
 However, in 1995, Netscape launched Version 2.0.

 The National Security Agency (NSA) is responsible for the protection of U.S. information systems and also for collecting foreign intelligence.
 The agency analyzes commonly used software and system configurations to find security flaws, which it can use for offensive purposes against competitors of the United States.

 NSA contractors created and sold click-and-shoot attack tools to US agencies and close allies, but eventually, the tools made their way to foreign adversaries.
-In 2016, NSAs own hacking tools were hacked, and Russia and North Korea have used it.
+In 2016, NSA's own hacking tools were hacked, and Russia and North Korea have used it.
 NSA's employees and contractors have been recruited at high salaries by adversaries, anxious to compete in cyberwarfare.
 In 2007, the United States and Israel began exploiting security flaws in the Microsoft Windows operating system to attack and damage equipment used in Iran to refine nuclear materials.
 Iran responded by heavily investing in their own cyberwarfare capability, which it began using against the United States.